 When you arrive on 4 October 2016, you will collect your room key from the Lodge.

-Under the current arrangements, althought this may change owing to major refurbishment projects *, second years are given a College room.
+Under the current arrangements, although this may change owing to major refurbishment projects, second years are given a College room.
 All first years’ names are drawn from a hat, unless individuals have indicated that they wish to be excluded from the ballot (exclusions are rare).
 Students choose their rooms for their second year according to their position on the list.

 Third years have the choice of rooms left after the fourth years and second years have chosen.

-Traditionally, the second year room ballot has been reversed so that students near the bottom of the ballot for their second year are near the top for their third year, and therefore those students are more likely to get a room of some kind, but see * below.
+Traditionally, the second year room ballot has been reversed so that students near the bottom of the ballot for their second year are near the top for their third year, and therefore those students are more likely to get a room of some kind*.
 Rooms in New College Lane are let on a 39 week basis, which some third years find beneficial.

-Rooms in the Sacher Building and Savile House are designated for fourth years.
-In the year 2016/2017 these rooms are let on a 39-week basis from 1 October to 30 June.
-These properties are classified as self-catering accommodation, and so students need to sign on for meals they take in College - see * below.
+Rooms in the Sacher Building and Savile House are designated for fourth years*.
+These properties are classified as self-catering accommodation, and so students need to sign on for meals they take in College.

 Fourth Year MLs are guaranteed accommodation when they return from their year abroad.
 MLs are housed with other fourth years usually but not invariably in the Sacher Building and in Savile House.
 These rooms are let on a 39-week basis from 1 October to 30 June.